yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/yql.md

     weight: 970
 ---

-The YQL layer implements the server-side of multiple protocols/APIs that YugaByte supports.
-Currently, YugaByte supports Apache Cassandra, Redis, PostgreSQL(beta) wire-protocols natively, and other SQL services are in the roadmap.
+The YQL layer implements the server-side of multiple protocols/APIs that YugaByte DB supports.
+Currently, YugaByte DB supports YCQL and YEDIS, 2 transactional NoSQL APIs, and YSQL, a distributed SQL API.
+The 2 NoSQL APIs are wire compatible with Cassandra Query Language (CQL) and Redis while the SQL API is wire compatible with PostgreSQL.

 Every YB-TServer is configured to support these protocols, on different ports.
-Port 9042 is the default port for CQL wire protocol and 6379 is the default port used for Redis wire protocol.
+Port 9042 is the default port for CQL-compatible protocol and 6379 is the default port used for the Redis-compatible protocol.
+Port 5433 is used for the PostgreSQL-compatible protocol.

-From the application perspective this is a stateless layer and the clients can connect to any (one or more) of the YB-TServers on the appropriate port to perform operations against the YugaByte cluster.
+From the application perspective this is a stateless layer and the clients can connect to any (one or more) of the YB-TServers on the appropriate port to perform operations against the YugaByte DB cluster.

-The YQL layer running inside each YB-TServer implements some of the API specific aspects of each support API (such as CQL or Redis), but ultimately replicates/stores/retrieves/replicates data using YugaByte’s common underlying strongly-consistent & distributed core (we refer to as YBase).
+The YQL layer running inside each YB-TServer implements some of the API specific aspects of each support API (such as YCQL or YEDIS or YSQL), but ultimately replicates/stores/retrieves/replicates data using YugaByte DB’s common underlying strongly-consistent & distributed core (we refer to as YBase).
 Some of the sub-components in YQL are:

 - A CQL compiler and execution layer - This component includes a “statement cache”, a cache for compiled/execution plan for prepared statements to avoid overheads associated with repeated parsing of CQL statements.
 - A Redis command parser and execution layer